 With those permissions set, your website is an open house.
 Once they have access to one file, rest assured it is very easy to jump to other files or install backdoors and other nasty stuff to your site.

 The WP codex gives you a complete guide to file permissions: how to change them and the recommended permissions for some files.
-You need to balance security with functionality, so start low and gradually increase permissions till you get it right.
-The right file permissions will surely help avoid WordPress hacking.
+You need to balance securing your website with functionality, so start low and gradually increase permissions till you get it right.
+The right file permissions will surely help avoid website hacking.
 Again, this is one of the easier WordPress security issues to prevent, you just need to be aware of it.

 16. Allow access to WP admin and login to your IP only through IP filtering